 This guide is intended for students and researchers studying criminology at the University of Oxford, although students and researchers from any field may find it useful.

 Use this guide to find out about books and online resources for criminology, including ebooks, ejournals and bibliographic databases.

-Oxford has a wide range of ebooks for criminology and printed books, which can be searched for via SOLO.
-The print collection is held in two (neighbouring) Bodleian Libraries - the Social Science Library (Manor Rd Building OX1 3UQ) which principally supports the graduate taught courses in criminology, and the Law Library (St Cross Building OX1 3UR) which supports undergraduate taught courses in criminal law and justice , and researchers in criminology.
-For more detailed info about our book collections visit our books page in this guide
+Oxford has a wide range of ebooks for criminology and printed books.
+The print collection is shared between the Bodleian Social Science Library (OX1 3UQ) and the Bodleian Law Library (OX1 3UR) - which are in adjacent buildings.
+For more detailed information about our book collections visit the books page of this guide.

 A lot of journals, as well as being available in print, are available electronically and can be searched via SOLO or eJournals A-Z. Below are a couple of the top journals but you can find a longer list on the journals page of this guide, along with online indexing and abstracting tools to help you discover articles published in them.